loucims/Perzival-BOT/README.md

-# Perzival - The Sassiest Assistant
+# Perzival - The Terminal Assistant

 ## Description
 Perzival is an AI-powered assistant designed to help you with various tasks.